jcollard/ChessAppDevlog/README.md

 }
 ```

+Perhaps some day if I'm feeling up to it, I might try to refactor this logic
+again to be more readable.
+But, this was the best I could do at the time.

-## Part 4: Removing Global Variables
+# Part 4: Removing Global Variables

 Having refactored all of the `SubLogic` methods to have no references to global
-state, it was time to attempt to remove them from the Main program.
+state, I really wanted to remove the global variables from the **Main** class.

-This involved selecting each of the global variables and eliminating all of the
+This involved selecting each of the global variables and slowly eliminating all
-places it was referenced throughout the Main program and replacing it with a
+references to them throughout the code base and replace them with a call to an
-method call to `GameState`.
-In the end, this resulted in the following
-`GameState` API:
+instance of `GameState`.
+As I did this, I added necessary methods and logic to
+the `GameState` class.
+Below is the `GameState` API after removing all global
+state.

 ```csharp
 /// Full Source: https://github.com/jcollard/Chessapp/blob/master/ConsoleApp9/GameState.cs